damienallen/website/README.md

-# Personal Webiste
+# website

 Source code of my personal website.

 ### Requirements

-- node & npm
+- node v18+
-- yarn (optional)
+- yarn

 ### Dev environment

-After cloning the repository, install depenencies using `yarn install`.
+After cloning the repository, install dependencies using `yarn install`.

-Webpack is used to optimize and package static resources.
-It should be used either in watch mode (`yarn start`) or a manual build using `yarn build`.
+Webpack watch mode using `yarn start` allows for live development.

+### Distribution

+A build using `yarn build` will output web assets to the _dist/_ directory.